 We spend all four nights in the small town of Gardiner at the north entrance to Yellowstone, just steps away from the Roosevelt Arch that signifies the official entrance to the world’s first national park.
 President Theodore Roosevelt laid the cornerstone of this icon in 1903 and the top of the arch is inscribed “For the Benefit and Enjoyment of the People”.

-Yellowstone is the ultimate tourist destination in the summer with millions of visitors, but in the winter it is home for only the hearty (like us!) and it is truly magical.
+Yellowstone is the ultimate tourist destination in the summer with millions of visitors, but in the winter it hosts only the hearty (like us!) and is truly magical.
 The Park’s 2.2 million acres offer some of the best snowshoeing terrain you’ll find anywhere.

 Snowshoeing in Yellowstone is truly an unforgettable vacation with steamy geothermal features, abundant wildlife, and miles of trails to explore.
 Don’t miss our posts on why Yellowstone is the best national park in the world and winter is the best time to visit the park!